rdenadai/ReviewProteinStructurePrediction/README.md

 > DISCLAIMER: All images on this document are not mine, and have their rights reserved by their owners.

-In this post i'll present the study i made for a state of art project for my class in this semester, where the subject of research was the field of protein structure prediction.
+In this post i'll present the study I made for a state of art project for my class in this semester, where the subject of research was the field of protein structure prediction.

-Here is the Zotero link with the papers that i found, and other links: https://www.zotero.org/rdenadai/collections/6WDHP79S
+Here is the Zotero link with the papers that I found, and other links: https://www.zotero.org/rdenadai/collections/6WDHP79S

 Protein Structure Prediction is another biggest challenge that mankind is looking to solve.
 If solved or at least partially solved it could revolutionize medicine and drug industry.